uspgamedev/programming-tutorial/level_01/README.md

 The last one was rather easy because this one is the first real challenge in this tutorial!

-Time to make the balls bounc off each other.
+Time to make the balls bounce off each other.
 We will be simulating perfect elastic collisions with no friction, where all bodies have the exact same mass.
 In other words, when two ball collide, they velocity vectors are swapped!